lukasmartinelli-alt/algostat/README.md

 export ALGOSTAT_RQ_PORT="6379"
 ```

-Now you need to fill the job queue.
+Now you need to fill the job queue with results from top github repos
+and repos listed in GHTorrent and sort out the duplicates.

 ```
+./top-github-repos.py >> jobs.txt
+cat cpp_repos.txt >> jobs.txt
-cpp_repos.txt | ./enqueue-jobs.py
+sort -u jobs.txt | ./enqueue-jobs.py
 ```

 On your workers you need to tell  `algostat.py` to fetch the jobs from